The Shadow Self: [Michael Tsarion YouTube Talk]

 Of course, we need a certain amount of persona – otherwise, we’ll be wide open to attack.
 It would be best to have a mask to conceal your real identity, protect yourself, and generally operate with other human beings.

 But we have way over-compensated for it.
 We put all our psychic energy into the mask.
-You only have to look at the cosmetic commercials to know it’s obsessive.
+You only have to look at cosmetic commercials to know that they are obsessive.

 Behind that is the ego – the waking consciousness and its little battery run down every 12 hours, so you need to sleep.